hydraulic-software/conveyor/guidebook/docs/configs/os-integration.md

 You can even define different file associations for different platforms by using the keys `app.mac.file-assocations`, `app.linux.file-assocations` and `app.windows.file-assocations`.
 By default, the value of all of those keys is the same as `app.file-associations`.

-**Important!** This only registers your app for that file extension.
-You still have to receive and handle open requests from the
+!!! important
-OS.
+    This only registers your app for that file extension.
+You still have to receive and handle open requests from the OS.
 This differs by platform and runtime.
 On macOS the OS delivers the request via your Cocoa app delegate and no work is required for single instance mode.
 On Linux and Windows the request is delivered by executing a new process with the file path as the command line parameter.
     It's up to you to locate the other instance of the app if there is one and relay the request to it.
 For Electron apps this is built in.
 For
     JVM apps you can use a library like [unique4j](https://github.com/prat-man/unique4j) on Windows/Linux and [java.awt.Desktop.setOpenFileHandler](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/java/awt/Desktop.html#setOpenFileHandler(java.awt.desktop.OpenFilesHandler)) on macOS.

 ### Platform specific details